kmutya/kmutya.github.io/_posts/2019-05-21-dimreduction.md

 \implies \Sigma u = \lambda u
 $$

-The above result is very profound, it basically means that the langrange multiplier $$\lambda$$ is actually the eigenvalue of the covariance matrix $$\Sigma$$ with an assosiated eigenvector $$u$$.
-This assosiated dominant eigenvector is also called the **principal component**
+The above result is very profound, it basically means that the langrange multiplier '$$\lambda$$' is actually the eigenvalue of the covariance matrix '$$\Sigma$$' with an assosiated eigenvector '$$u$$'.
+This assosiated dominant eigenvector is also called the **principal component**.

-Now for 2-dimensions, we find the next basis component say 'v' that maximizes the projected variance and since the basis vectors are orthonormal by definition we have an additional constraint in our optimization problem.
+Now for 2-dimensions, we find the next basis component say 'v' that maximizes the projected variance and since the basis vectors are orthonormal by definition we have an additional constraint in our optimization problem $$u^Tv = 0$$.